NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 11.md

 **Everyone who lives and believes in me will never die.** **Do you believe this?"**

 ###### 27
-"Yes, Lord," she told him, "I believe you are the Messiah, the Son of God, who comes into the world."Jesus Shares the Sorrow of Death
+"Yes, Lord," she told him, "I believe you are the Messiah, the Son of God, who comes into the world."

+### Jesus Shares the Sorrow of Death

 ###### 28
 Having said this, she went back and called her sister Mary, saying in private, "The Teacher is here and is calling for you."